narodnik/tau2/README.md

 ```

 This is only for deploying your own instance or testing.

-Otherwise use the server already provided.
+Then add the shared secret to your config file.

 Run the server daemon:

 ```
 $ python server/main.py
 ```

-You also need to edit `client/api.py` where it has the server string
-and point it to your server.

 ## Reset and Testing